-During the third year of the MD Program curriculum, medical students at the University of Wisconsin School of Medicine and Public Health in Madison will complete an internal medicine rotation with the Department of Medicine.
-The clerkship includes the following overarching goals and learning activity objectives.
+Students in the Legacy MD Program at the University of Wisconsin School of Medicine and Public Health in Madison who are in the Ambulatory Acting Internship will be expected to complete the following goals and objectives.

 - Knowledge for Practice